Hippe Belg wil massaal Deense mode dragen

 4. Henrik Vibskov

 Wat meer avant garde kleding met architecturale vormen en duidelijke Japanse invloeden.
 De Deense ontwerper ontwerpt daarnaast ook meubels die hij verkoopt in zijn flagship store in Kopenhagen en New York.
-Er zijn geen verkooppunten in ons land, al verzendt de webshop gelukkig naar ons land.
+Er zijn geen verkooppunten in ons land, al verzendt de webshop gelukkig naar België.

 Meer info: henrikvibskovboutique.com.